 Bulging sometimes causes other symptoms.
 The eyes may be dry and irritated (which causes watering) because the bulging may prevent the eyelids from closing properly.
 Also, people may blink less often or may appear to stare.
 Depending on the cause of bulging, people may have other symptoms such as double vision or difficulty focusing on objects.
 If bulging is prolonged, the optic nerve is stretched, which may impair vision.
 Vision may also be impaired if the disorder causing bulging also presses on the optic nerve.

-The most common cause in adults is Graves disease Causes Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
-Graves disease is the most common cause of hyperthyroidism... read more , which causes swelling of tissue behind and around the eye, pushing the eyeball forward.
+The most common cause in adults is Graves disease Causes , which causes swelling of tissue behind and around the eye, pushing the eyeball forward.
 In children, the most common cause is infection.

 Other causes are uncommon.
-They include tumors, bleeding, infections (in adults), and, rarely, inflammation of structures within the orbit without infection (called orbital pseudotumor Inflammation of the Orbit Any or all of the structures within the orbit may become inflamed because of a bodywide inflammatory disorder or an inflammatory disorder that affects only the eye.
-(See also Introduction to... read more ).
+They include tumors, bleeding, infections (in adults), and, rarely, inflammation of structures within the orbit without infection (called orbital pseudotumor Inflammation of the Orbit Any or all of the structures within the eye socket (orbit) may become inflamed because of a bodywide inflammatory disorder or an inflammatory disorder that affects only the orbit.
+(See also... read more ).
 Glaucoma that is present from birth (primary infantile glaucoma Primary Infantile Glaucoma Primary infantile glaucoma is a rare birth defect that prevents fluid from properly draining from the front part of the eye.
 This blockage increases pressure inside the eye, which, if left untreated... read more ) can cause the eyes to enlarge, which may seem to look similar to eyes that are pushed forward.

 The following information can help people decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.